-PIU was founded in 1976 as MIBS (Micronesian Institute of Biblical Studies) in Chuuk by Micronesian church leaders from Palau, Yap and Chuuk, who voiced the need for theological education, together with missionaries aspiring to know God and to make him known.
-To this day we are committed to this cause by providing a Christian higher education and ministry training, that is accessible, excellent and transformational.
+PIU started its service in 1976 as Micronesian Institute of Biblical Studies (MIBS) in Chuuk.
+It was founded by Micronesian church leaders from Palau, Yap and Chuuk and Missionaries with the aspiration to know God and to make him known.
+And to this day we are committed to this cause by providing a Christian higher education and ministry training, that is accessible, excellent and transformational.
 We are deeply grateful that by God's grace we have been able to share, challenge, shape and transform the lives of generations of young people who joined us on this journey.

-We are excited for you to join us at this crossroad of your life and become a member of our PIU family.
-The history of our school is shaped by students like you, who bring their own lifestory, aspirations, questions, and passion to PIU and fill our campus, classrooms, and dormitories with life.
-And the impact of this life can and will be seen and felt in the families, churches and communities that surround us.
+And we are excited for you to join us at this crossroad of your life and become a member of our PIU family.
+The history of our school is shaped by students like you, who bring their own life stories, aspirations, questions, and passions to PIU.
+They fill our campus, classrooms and dormitories with life, and the impact of this life can and will be seen and felt in the families, churches and communities that surround us.

-While our PIU staff and instructors are proud of and grateful for the diversity of nationalities we represent (Micronesia, Korea, USA, Philippines, and Germany), our greatest strength is our common and unwavering focus on Jesus Christ, who is the center of our lives, our studies, and our ministries.
+While our PIU staff and teachers are proud of and grateful for the diversity of nationalities we represent (Micronesia, Korea, USA, Chamorro, Philippines and Germany), our greatest strength is our common and unwavering focus on Jesus Christ, who is the center of our life, our studies and our ministries.
 He is the uniting force of our community and the reason why the fellowship we share in PIU has such an impact not only on our studies but also on our lives.

-For us in PIU it is essential that heart and mind, strong faith and critical thinking, vibrant life and rigorous study stay interconnected.
+For the staff and faculty at PIU, it is essential that heart and mind, strong faith and critical thinking, vibrant life and committed study stay interconnected.

-In a rapidly changing and complex world as ours, where tectonic shifts are challenging almost every paradigm we have, it is not enough to just accumulate knowledge - as important as it might be.
-The challenges we are all facing on a global scale will only be met by those who are able and willing to make themselves available to God, not only their brain and mind but also their heart and will.
-Academic excellence is extremely important to us.
-But so are values like family, compassion, respect, integrity, resilience, and authenticity.
-Without these values' life cannot succeed no matter how excellent your grades are.
-Because life is not only about performance but also about relationship; relationship with God and with people we are spending our life with.
+While academic achievements are important to us, so are values like family, compassion, respect, integrity, resilience and authenticity.
+Without these values, life cannot succeed or bear lasting fruit because life is not only about performance but much more about relationship: relationship with God and with people with whom we are spending our life.
 So, we want to prepare our students not only to succeed in this world but to serve, inspire and transform it.
 This is the higher education PIU is striving for.
-We are incredibly grateful that God has guided your heart and steps to PIU and let our paths cross to share life and studies together as followers of Christ.
+And we are incredibly grateful that God has guided your heart and steps to PIU and let our paths cross to share life and studies together as followers of Christ.

 We are looking forward to this blessed and unique journey with you.
-So, on behalf of the entire University community: welcome to our university and welcome to our PIU family!
+So, on behalf of the entire University community: welcome to our University and welcome to our PIU family!

 In Him,

-Mihamm Kim-Rauchholz, ThD 671-734-1823 mkrauchholz@piu.edu
+Mihamm Kim-Rauchholz, PhD 671-734-1823 mkrauchholz@piu.edu